devyn-miller/ec1cpsc542may3/README.md

 ## **Project Organization and Pipeline Overview**

-This project encapsulates my journey in developing an image segmentation pipeline that leverages deep learning and computer vision techniques.
-I developed a comprehensive pipeline for the segmentation of images from the Oxford-IIIT Pet Dataset, focusing on accurately distinguishing pets from their backgrounds across various settings and poses.
-This project harnesses the power of TensorFlow and Keras libraries to achieve its goals.
+This project develops an image segmentation pipeline that leverages deep learning and computer vision techniques using images from the Oxford-IIIT Pet Dataset, focusing on accurately distinguishing pets from their backgrounds across various settings and poses.
+I used TensorFlow and Keras libraries.
 Through careful organization and documentation, I aimed to create a transparent and reproducible workflow that addresses the challenges of pet image segmentation.

 ## Project Structure